 The Return to Learn Tracker (R2L), developed by the American Enterprise Institute in partnership with the College Crisis Initiative of Davidson College, monitors over 8,500 public school districts’ instructional statuses on a weekly basis.
 The tracker examines which schools are offering fully in-person, hybrid, and fully remote instruction and analyzes instructional status across various district and county demographics.

-- For the first time since the pandemic began, “fully in-person” is the largest category of instruction: As of April 26, 49% of districts are fully in-person, 4% are fully remote, and about 48% of districts are offering some type of hybrid instruction.
+- As of May 31, over half of districts (54%) are fully in-person, 1% are fully remote, and about 45% of districts are offering some type of hybrid instruction.

 Change In Instructional Status